 The City is required to screen or inspect 12% of the City's stormwater conveyance and catchment system for illicit connections each year.
 This is accomplished by dry weather screening City outfalls (pipes) that exceed 12-inches in diameter, annual catch basin inspections and stormwater facility inspections.
-In 2022 staff performed inspections on 1,061 catch basins and structures in the storm system.
-Any identified illicit connections during these inspections are recorded and documented primarily through the city's Mobile 311 (now Asset Essentials) system.
+In 2023 staff performed inspections on 921 catch basins and structures in the storm system.
+Though none were found, any illicit connections identified during these inspections would be recorded and documented through the city's GIS-based maintenance system called "Asset Essentials."
 The inspector would then notify the Public Works Director for documentation and to determine the appropriate solution if guidance is needed.